 Gossip can drag down the motivation of the team and the credibility of the management.
 The only remedy is to be transparent, employ your insider, address issues, and bring out all the dirty laundry in the open.
 It hurts, but you need to clean the wound before it gets infected.
 Those who think management should be above office politics are right - but being right and realistic are two different things.

 6. Tough love is an underappreciated concept

-There’s always someone who promises they’ll do the task, but you know thye’ll just come up with an excuse why they didn’t.
-The truth is, they don’t care like you do.
+There's always someone who promises they’ll do the task, but you know they'll just come up with an excuse why they didn't.
+The truth is, they don’t care as you do.
 So they represent great risk - if they don’t do their part, the team will have to cover for them and pause their own responsibilities.

 You can spend a lot of time managing the rogue worker that you neglect the rest of your team.
-Best course of action is to cut them free and regroup.
-This way, you know what you have to work with plan accordingly.
+The best course of action is to cut them free and regroup.
+This way, you know what you have to work with a plan.
 Nothing ever comes from wishy-washy teamsters whose heart belongs to someone else, so letting them go is the best thing for the both of you.

-7. It’s easier to send email than to talk
+7. It’s easier to send an email than to talk

-But email isn’t good for collaboration.
+But email isn't good for collaboration.
 Neither are other types of writing, skyping, or tweeting.
-It’s just the way our brains are wired: as material beings, physical stimulus are more relevant to us than theoretical.
-A chocolate can make us more excited about work than an extra dollar.
+It’s just the way our brains are wired: as material beings, a physical stimulus is more relevant to us than theoretical.
+Chocolate can make us more excited about work than an extra dollar.

 8. The best way to avoid the blame is to defer responsibility